paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-018-watershed-protection-and-flood-prevention.md

 1998—Subsec. (a).
 Pub.
 L. 105–277 substituted “with the heads of other Federal agencies, tribal, State, and local governments, private and nonprofit entities, and landowners for the protection, restoration, and enhancement of fish and wildlife habitat and other resources on public or private land and the reduction of risk from natural disaster where public safety is threatened” for “with willing private landowners for restoration and enhancement of fish, wildlife, and other biotic resources on public or private land or both”.

 #### Federal and State Cooperative Watershed Restoration and Protection
 Pub.
 L. 106–291, title III, § 331, Oct.
 11, 2000, 114 Stat.
 996, as amended by Pub.
 L. 108–447, div.
 E, title III, § 336, Dec.
 8, 2004, 118 Stat.
 3102; Pub.
 L. 111–88, div.
 A, title IV, § 422, Oct.
 30, 2009, 123 Stat.
 2961; Pub.
 L. 113–76, div.
 G, title IV, § 417, Jan.
 17, 2014, 128 Stat.
-341, provided that: “(a) Use of State Forest Service.—The Secretary of Agriculture, via cooperative agreement or contract (including sole source contract) as appropriate, may permit the head of a State agency with jurisdiction over State forestry programs in a State containing National Forest System land (in this section referred to as a ‘State Forester’) to perform watershed restoration and protection services on National Forest System lands in the State when similar and complementary watershed restoration and protection services are being performed by the State Forest Service on adjacent State or private lands.
-The types of services that may be extended to National Forest System lands include treatment of insect infected trees, reduction of hazardous fuels, and other activities to restore or improve watersheds or fish and wildlife habitat across ownership boundaries. “(b) State as Agent.—Except as provided in subsection (c), a cooperative agreement or contract under subsection (a) may authorize the State Forester to serve as the agent for the Forest Service in providing all services necessary to facilitate the performance of watershed restoration and protection services under subsection (a).
-The services to be performed by a State Forester may be conducted with subcontracts utilizing State contract procedures.
-Subsections (d) and (g) of section 14 of the National Forest Management Act of 1976 ([16 U.S.C.
-472a](./chapter-002-national-forests.md#section-472a)) shall not apply to services performed under a cooperative agreement or contract under subsection (a). “(c) Retention of NEPA Responsibilities.—With respect to any watershed restoration and protection services on National Forest System lands proposed for performance by a State Forester under subsection (a), any decision required to be made under the National Environmental Policy Act of 1969 ([42 U.S.C.
-4321](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) et seq.) may not be delegated to the State Forester or any other officer or employee of the State. “(d) Inclusion of BLM Lands.—The authority provided by this section shall also be available to the Secretary of the Interior with respect to public lands in a State administered by the Secretary through the Bureau of Land Management. “(e) Expiration of Authority.—The authority of the Secretary of Agriculture and the Secretary of the Interior to enter into cooperative agreements and contracts under this section expires September 30, 2018, and the term of any cooperative agreement or contract entered into under this section shall not extend beyond that date.”
+341, authorized the Secretary of Agriculture and the Secretary of the Interior, through Sept.
+30, 2018, to use cooperative agreements and contracts to permit State forestry programs to perform watershed restoration and protection services on National Forest System and Bureau of Land Management lands when similar and complementary services were being performed on adjacent State or private lands.

 #### Watershed Agreements
 Pub.
 L. 105–277, div.
 A, § 101(e) [title III, § 323], Oct.
 21, 1998, 112 Stat.
 2681–231, 2681–290, as amended, formerly set out as a note under this section, was transferred and is classified to [section 1011a of this title](./chapter-018-watershed-protection-and-flood-prevention.md#section-1011a).